 Maui residents had little warning before flames overtook town.
-At least 53 people died
+At least 55 people died.

 The wildfire is already the state’s deadliest natural disaster since a 1960 tsunami, which killed 61 people on the Big Island.
 During a Thursday press conference, Gov. Josh Green said the death toll will likely rise further as search and rescue operations continue.

-“Lahaina, with a few rare exceptions, has been burned down,” Green said after walking the ruins of the town Thursday morning with Maui Mayor Richard Bissen.
-“Without a doubt, it feels like a bomb was dropped on Lahaina.”
+At the time of the press conference, Green announced 53 were dead.
+Maui County later updated the death toll to 55 after finding two other fatalities.

-The fire is also the deadliest U.S. wildfire since the 2018 Camp Fire in California, which killed at least 85 people and laid waste to the town of Paradise.
+It’s also the deadliest U.S. wildfire since the 2018 Camp Fire in California, which killed at least 85 people and laid waste to the town of Paradise.

 Lahaina’s wildfire risk was well known.
 Maui County’s hazard mitigation plan, last updated in 2020, identified Lahaina and other West Maui communities as having frequent wildfire ignitions and a large number of buildings at risk of wildfire damage.
 West Maui was also identified as having the island’s highest population of people living in multi-unit housing, the second-highest rate of households without a vehicle, and the highest rate of non-English speakers.